fabianmichael/kirby-imagekit/readme.md

 <a href="<?= $pagination->nextPageURL() ?>" rel="next">Next page</a>
 ```

 This currently works by using PHP’s DOM interface (`DOMDocument`), so if your HTML contains a lot of errors, this might fail.
-If you are experiencing any trouble with this feature, please report a bug so we can make it works with your project.
+If you are experiencing any trouble with this feature, please report a bug so I can make it work with your project.

 ## Basic Configuration